Skip to content

 Panel sessions

-The penultimate panel session, Chaired by Professor Hal Pawson (University NSW) considered how to strengthen the capacity of the Not-for-Profit housing sector in other countries.
+The penultimate panel session, chaired by Professor Hal Pawson (University NSW) considered how to strengthen the capacity of the Not-for-Profit housing sector in other countries.

 After outlining the key difficulties that the sector faces in scaling up in Australia, Hal introduced the five panellists.
-Dr Moserrat Parjeja-Eastaway (University of Barcelona) provided an illuminating account of the challenges that the sector faces in Spain.
+Dr Montserrat Pareja-Eastaway (University of Barcelona) provided an illuminating account of the challenges that the sector faces in Spain.
 Dr Chiara Rizzica (Fondazione Housing Sociale) raised capacity issues facing the sector in Italy.
 Dr Jaana Nevalainen (Ministry Advisor) addressed concerns in Finland.
 Dr Rob Wiener (California Coalition for Rural Housing and University of California, Davis) discussed the challenges in the USA.

 The final panel session chaired by Lord Turnbull included panellists Aubrey Adams (Chair of L&Q), Ben Pluijmers (Chair of European Federation for Living) and Joroen Van der Veer (Amsterdam Federation for Housing Associations) who summed up what was gained from sharing international experiences and how to take the working groups’ action points forward into practice.
 Dr Nicky Morrison (University of Cambridge) closed the conference by setting out the next steps – and yes – bringing everyone together had been a huge task but fully worth it, seeing every one’s can-do attitude, commitment to the sector and tackling the affordable housing challenge.